Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Lynda McFaul, Shutterstock

-The Portuguese Water Dog is a traditional black and white breed from Portugal.
-As the name implies, these are water dogs bred for assisting hunters with waterfowl.
-They can have both curly or wavy hair and be brown or white and brown as well.
+The Portuguese Water Dog is a traditional black-and-white breed from Portugal.
+As the name implies, they were bred to assist hunters with waterfowl.
+They can have curly or wavy hair and be brown or white and brown.

 Personality

 Don’t get a Portuguese Water Dog unless you have a lot of time to spend with them!
-These dogs become incredibly attached to their owners and want to accompany you everywhere you go.
+They become incredibly attached to their owners and want to accompany them everywhere they go.
 They are not the type of dog that you should have locked in a kennel all day, as it can lead to pent-up energy, stress, and depression.

 Exercise Needs